 Bounce Rate

-The other important factor is the bounce rate.
-A high hard bounce rate-coming from the invalid e-mail addresses in your database-sometimes spoils your sender reputation, which may affect your overall e-mail deliverability.
-You clean your data and improve overall e-mail performance as you remove such invalid addresses from your database.
+Another vital component is the bounce rate.
+A high hard bounce rate — due to the undeliverable e-mail addresses on your database — sometimes kills your sender reputation and can impact your e-mail deliverability.
+You cleanse your database and boost overall e-mail delivery by eliminating these invalid addresses from your database.

 Device Usage

-Time of Day and Day of the Week
+Day and Hour and Day of the Week.

-Now that you have analyzed your data and refined your strategy, it is time to create a re-engagement campaign for each segment of your inactive subscribers.
-Here are some elements to consider:
+Now that you’ve sifted your data and tailored your strategy, it’s time to design a re-engagement campaign for each subset of your non-active subscribers.
+A few things to consider:

-Subject lines: Use engaging, curiosity-piquing subject lines to encourage subscribers to open your emails.
+Subject lines: Create intriguing, curiosity-building subject lines that entice readers to open your emails.

-Content: Showcase your brand’s unique value proposition, and provide value to subscribers by sharing relevant and interesting content.
+Content: Demonstrate your brand’s differentiated value, and add value to subscribers by sharing quality content.

-Visuals: Incorporate visually appealing images and design elements to make your emails stand out.
+Visuals: Use beautiful imagery and design to make your emails stand out.

 Step 5: Monitor and Adjust